Avi-D-coder/cuttle-card-game-data-analysis/README.md

 ## Notes / misc
 - Deck-aware variants are included because deck size is public information.
-- Root-level `takeaways.md` summarizes the current findings; `artifacts/` holds only CLI-generated outputs when you run with `--output-dir artifacts`.
+- Root-level `takeaways.md` summarizes the baseline scoring; `takeaways-point-aware.md` summarizes the point-aware variant. `artifacts/` and `artifacts-point-aware/` hold CLI-generated outputs when you run with the respective output-dir flags.
+The initial point-aware weights are slightly less predictive than baseline (mid-range leads flip more often).
 - Material score rules are encoded from `material-score-metric.md` with the offensive-card caveat: point cards that do not reduce the number of turns-to-win are treated as zero board material.
 - If matplotlib/font cache permissions are noisy, set `MPLCONFIGDIR=.matplotlib_cache` (the CLI sets this by default).